JustinaYu/Nezha_base_job_matching/README.md

 the results will be stored in fine_tuning/data/predict/predict.csv.

-### export the results of fine-tuned model in train.json：
+### Export the results of fine-tuned model in train.json：

 use train_dataset.pt.